BennyEisner/CLINE-SETUP/README.md

   - `initializememorybank.md`: Instructions for Cline's memory bank workflow
 - **`clinerules-bank/`**: A library of rule templates and environment-specific configurations.
   - `01-coding-standards-example.md`: Template for coding standards
-  - `02-git-workflow-standards.md`: Defines the branching model and commit message conventions.
+  - `02-cline-git-operations-rule.md`: Grants Cline the authority to perform Git operations and defines the required standards.
   - `environments/`: Directory for language/framework-specific rules
 - **`memory-bank/`**: The core of the system.
 All project context, progress, and documentation live here.
   - `projectbrief.md`: The foundational document describing the project